-Letters of probation and suspension will be mailed shortly after the end of each trimester excluding the summer session.
+Letters of probation and suspension will be mailed shortly after the end of each trimester.
 Suspended students who feel they have extenuating circumstances may appeal to the academic appeals committee.
 A student who is suspended may apply for readmission after one academic trimester.
 The applicant for readmission should meet the minimum academic standards required of current and transfer students (see Standards for Admission-Readmission).